larabook/gateway/README.md

-by this  package we are able to connect to all Iranian bank, Paypal and AfghanPay with one unique API.
-(Multi Language Response)
+by this  package we are able to connect to all Iranian bank and Paypal with one unique API.

 ( This Package is now compatible with both **4.\* and 5.\* versions of Laravel** )